 - Men do not want love, only sex.

-That is the great patriarchal falsehood, which is packed into the social roles “woman” and „man” in Western society (and diverse others, also and specifically in Muslim society) as some truth of nature.
+That is the great patriarchal falsehood, which is packed into the social roles of „woman” and „man” in every patriarchal society (the Eurocentric and various others, also and specifically in Muslim society) as some truth of nature.
 This falsehood may, if it is formulated that bluntly, seem to be a well-known absurdity.
-Since it is, however, firmly embedded in most individuals’ subconscious mind, a lot of education will be necessary to remove this false and destructive idea.
+Since it is, however, firmly embedded in most individuals’ unconscious mind, a lot of education will be necessary to remove this false and destructive idea.